-The archetypal French bistrot is so popular in Sydney that many of them are considered to be cornerstones of the city’s hospitality industry.
+The archetypal French bistrot is so popular in Sydney that many of them can be considered cornerstones of the city’s hospitality industry.

-With a convivial mode of eating and dishes to please a range of different palates (pour one out for your dairy and sugar-averse buddies) it’s no wonder that French restaurants appear to be opening every other day in the Harbour City.
+With a style of cookery that everybody already knows and loves, catering to a wide range of different palates (pour one out for your dairy and sugar-averse buddies) small wonder that French restaurants appear to be opening every other day in the Harbour City.

 From venerable establishments like Restaurant Hubert to newer, less centrally located gems in the mould of Charlotte Bar & Bistro, here are all of our favourite Sydney restaurants specialising in the cuisine of la République (so far) this year.